Metropolitan Museum of Art: 21st century

 In 2024, several protests targeted the Met during the Israel-Gaza war, citing board members' investments in RTX and a lack of public comment around destruction of cultural heritage during the war.
 Met workers issued an open letter to the director calling for a public statement and to showcase Palestinian art held in storage.
 In a March 24 protest, advocates for the Palestinian cause and ceasefire laid a quilt on the front steps.

 The Michael C. Rockefeller Wing closed temporarily in 2021 for a renovation designed by Beyer Blinder Belle and WHY Architecture.
 The renovation was finished in May 2025.
+In January 2026, the museum's workers voted to form a union affiliated with the United Auto Workers.
+In 2026, the Condé M. Nast Galleries opened at the Met Fifth Avenue.

+The museum announced in May 2026 that it would merge with the nearby Neue Galerie New York, a museum dedicated to early modern Austrian and German art founded by collector and philanthropist Ronald Lauder.
+The merger is set to take place in 2028 when the Metropolitan Museum will take ownership of the Neue Galerie's building and collection; the Neue Galerie will be renamed the Met Ronald S. Lauder Neue Galerie, or the Met Neue Galerie.